samhavens/tms/README.md

 System to automatically encourage parents to volunteer.
 Once they have signed up, the system needs to automatically send them reminders.

+### Questions

+- Is there an open source project that can serve as the starting point for this?

 ### Notes

 I spent a year doing everything on the computer, and I went back to the green gradebook.
 Opening a laptop to take attendance is too big an ask.
 Teachers are already slammed, this needs to be easy as hell.